mj3b/rgds/docs/decision-log.md

 Ensures each gate decision can be traced to the TPP elements it supports.

-This section is critical.
+These fields do not eliminate assumptions.
-Well-run programs do not avoid assumptions — they **surface them early**.
+They ensure assumptions are **explicit, owned, and surfaced before the gate closes**.

 ---